Nutrien Ltd. (NYSE:NTR) Announces Dividend Increase – $0.53 Per Share

 Nutrien Ltd. (NYSE:NTR – Get Rating) announced a quarterly dividend on Wednesday, February 15th, Zacks reports.
-Investors of record on Friday, March 31st will be paid a dividend of 0.53 per share on Thursday, April 13th.
-This represents a $2.12 annualized dividend and a yield of 2.72%.
-The ex-dividend date is Thursday, March 30th.
+Shareholders of record on Friday, March 31st will be given a dividend of 0.53 per share on Thursday, April 13th.
+This represents a $2.12 dividend on an annualized basis and a yield of 2.72%.
+The ex-dividend date of this dividend is Thursday, March 30th.
 This is an increase from Nutrien’s previous quarterly dividend of $0.48.

-Nutrien has increased its dividend by an average of 13.0% per year over the last three years and has increased its dividend every year for the last 2 years.
-Nutrien has a dividend payout ratio of 21.6% indicating that its dividend is sufficiently covered by earnings.
+Nutrien has increased its dividend by an average of 13.0% annually over the last three years and has increased its dividend annually for the last 2 consecutive years.
+Nutrien has a payout ratio of 21.6% meaning its dividend is sufficiently covered by earnings.
 Equities research analysts expect Nutrien to earn $8.74 per share next year, which means the company should continue to be able to cover its $1.92 annual dividend with an expected future payout ratio of 22.0%.

 Institutional Investors Weigh In On Nutrien

-Large investors have recently modified their holdings of the company.
-Covestor Ltd acquired a new stake in shares of Nutrien in the first quarter valued at approximately $30,000.
-Zions Bancorporation N.A. raised its stake in shares of Nutrien by 55.2% during the first quarter.
-Zions Bancorporation N.A. now owns 301 shares of the company’s stock worth $31,000 after purchasing an additional 107 shares during the last quarter.
-Fortis Capital Advisors LLC purchased a new stake in shares of Nutrien during the fourth quarter worth approximately $76,000.
-Stonebridge Capital Advisors LLC raised its stake in shares of Nutrien by 291.7% during the first quarter.
-Stonebridge Capital Advisors LLC now owns 940 shares of the company’s stock worth $98,000 after purchasing an additional 700 shares during the last quarter.
-Finally, State of Wyoming raised its stake in shares of Nutrien by 33.2% during the fourth quarter.
-State of Wyoming now owns 1,361 shares of the company’s stock worth $99,000 after purchasing an additional 339 shares during the last quarter.
-64.52% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the company.
+Cresset Asset Management LLC bought a new stake in shares of Nutrien in the 1st quarter worth about $255,000.
+SkyView Investment Advisors LLC acquired a new position in Nutrien during the 1st quarter worth about $254,000.
+Quantbot Technologies LP lifted its position in Nutrien by 30.9% during the 1st quarter.
+Quantbot Technologies LP now owns 2,351 shares of the company’s stock worth $244,000 after buying an additional 555 shares in the last quarter.
+SevenOneSeven Capital Management lifted its position in Nutrien by 9.8% during the 4th quarter.
+SevenOneSeven Capital Management now owns 3,314 shares of the company’s stock worth $242,000 after buying an additional 296 shares in the last quarter.
+Finally, Equitable Holdings Inc. acquired a new position in Nutrien during the 4th quarter worth about $214,000.
+Institutional investors own 64.52% of the company’s stock.

 About Nutrien